kitten/kitten.sh/pages/parser-generator-dsl/index.md

-It's worth noting that RegHex could also [support parsing entire tagged template literals](https://github.com/kitten/reghex/issues/2), which would increase the level of metaness even more, since it'd allow RegHex to be used to generate its own DSL's parser.
+It's worth noting that RegHex could also [support parsing entire tagged template literals](https://github.com/kitten/reghex/issues/2), which would increase the level of meta-ness even more, since it'd allow RegHex to be used to generate its own DSL's parser.

 RegHex also doesn't support errors very well, since it doesn't unroll a nice